-Do you know who the important contact people are in your department of other support services?
+Do you know who the important contact people are in your department or other support services?

-We have included a blank page for recording names and contact information of the people whom you wish to keep track of.
+We recommend recording names and contact information of the people whom you wish to keep track of.

 Did you receive a copy of the Official/Master Course Outline for the class you are teaching?